pyth-network/per/README.md

 Run `tilt up` in the root of the repo to start the development environment.
 You can access the ui at `http://localhost:10350/`.

-Here is what Tilt up does in order:
+Here is what `tilt up` does in order:

 1. [EVM] Starts `anvil`: local EVM chain to test the contracts with
 2. [EVM] Deploy express relay contracts